quii/learn-go-with-tests/math.md

 smallest, unimportant change to that string - if I add an extra space between the attributes, for instance.

-The biggest smell is really that I'm testing a data structure - XML - by looking at its representation as a series of characters - as a string.
+The _biggest_ smell is that I'm testing a data structure - XML - by looking at its representation as a series of characters - as a string.
 This is _never_, _ever_ a good idea as it produces problems just like the ones I outline above: a test that's both too fragile and not sensitive enough.
 A test that's testing